soundx-code/lendsqr-nodejs-task/README.md

 ## API Documentation
 ### Authentication
 #### `POST /api/register`
-*Note: This endpoint creates registers a user and create a financial account for the user(comprising of his/her unique account number etc)*
+*Note: This endpoint registers a user and creates a financial account for the user(comprising of his/her unique account number etc)*

 ##### Request
 > Body: {